LSSTDESC/qp/docs/user_guide/parameterizations/mixmod.md

 - `nsamples`: The number of samples to generate from each distribution, by default 1000.
 - `random_state`: The random state to provide to {py:meth}`qp.Ensemble.rvs`, by default None.

-This conversion method uses the {py:meth}`qp.Ensemble.rvs` to sample `nsamples` data points from each of the input distributions.
-Then it uses `sklearn.mixture.GaussianMixture` to estimate the parameters of a Gaussian mixture model distribution for each of the distributions.
+This conversion method uses {py:meth}`qp.Ensemble.rvs` to sample `nsamples` data points from each of the input distributions.
+Then it uses <inv:#sklearn.mixture.GaussianMixture.fit> to estimate the parameters of a Gaussian mixture model distribution for each of the distributions.

 ## Known issues